Trivium (band): Musical style

-Trivium has been described as a heavy metal band, and more specifically as metalcore, thrash metal, progressive metal, melodic death metal, groove metal, power metal, and alternative metal.

-Trivium's music mixes "soaring" and "crushing" riffs, dual guitar harmonies, double bass drum patterns and occasional blast beats and breakdowns that one can expect from the metalcore genre.
-Vocally Trivium combines both singing along with heavy screaming and growls.
-Trivium is one of the notable New wave of American heavy metal acts, having been referred to as one of "big four" bands of the movement, along with Lamb of God, Avenged Sevenfold and Slipknot.
+Trivium has been described as a heavy metal band, and more specifically as metalcore, thrash metal, progressive metal, melodic death metal, groove metal, and alternative metal.
+AllMusic describes them as a band that "blends metalcore, thrash, and progressive metal".
+Vocally, Trivium combines both clean and harsh vocals.
+Trivium has been considered one of the notable new wave of American heavy metal acts, having been referred to as one of "big four" bands of the movement, along with Lamb of God, Avenged Sevenfold and Slipknot.